solitro/react-listenerstore/README.md

-# Global Store Module
+# react-listenerstore

-A lightweight, flexible global state management solution for React applications.
-This module provides a way to create and manage nested global state stores with listener support for updates.
+A lightweight global state management solution for React applications with support for nested state and listeners.

 ## Features